 On a breezy Friday afternoon in August, Martha’s Vineyard became the epicenter of a powerful gathering dedicated to advancing Black history and culture.
 Trust for Public Land (TPL) convened an intimate yet impactful fundraiser that brought together some of the movement’s most influential voices to ensure public lands benefit Black communities by preserving and uplifting their histories, legacies, and cultures across America’s landscapes.

 From the outset, the significance of the event was clear.
-Co-Founders of Uncle Nearest Whiskey, Keith and Fawn Weaver, our hosts for the event, opened the gathering with heartfelt words, sharing their personal connection to TPL’s Black History and Culture initiative.
+Co-Founders of Uncle Nearest Whiskey, Keith and Fawn Weaver, our hosts for the event, opened the gathering with heartfelt words, sharing their personal connection to TPL’s Black History and Culture program.
 Their story set the tone for the day, emphasizing the profound importance of community and the collective effort to protect and promote Black cultural sites.

 “We are here because Black history matters,” said Keith Weaver, who also serves as a distinguished member of TPL’s National Board and Chairs the Black History and Culture Advisory Council.
 “The work that TPL is doing has huge impact, and great need.”